andrewjrcass/MathParser/README.md

 **MathParser 2.0.7.139 — Windows x64**

 The first public distribution is being prepared as a **portable binary package**.
 This repository is a distribution/documentation repository and does **not** contain the MathParser source code.
+This is an important procedure to void the abusive forknication of this work.

 ## Main capabilities